 - If you want a private room that won’t break the bank, Mi-pad Smart Hotel is super innovative with all room controls accessible in the hotel app

-- Kamana Lakehouse is my favourite hotel in Queenstown, with modern rooms, a world-class restaurant and private hot tubs overlooking the lake available exclusively for guests to book.
-They have rooms available in the off season from only $142 NZD which is crazy cheap for Queenstown, let alone at a gorgeous hotel like this one.
+Kamana Lakehouse is my favourite hotel in Queenstown, with modern rooms, a world-class restaurant and private hot tubs overlooking the lake available exclusively for guests to book.
+It’s the highest hotel in Queenstown and offers the most incredible view while benefitting from the peace and quiet of the Fernhill neighbourhood.
+Absolutely dreamy!

 - The award-winning Hidden Lodge offers incredible views, top-notch service and brilliant value

-- Queenstown Park Boutique Hotel is another mid-range option that gives you proximity to town, comfortable rooms and alpine views
+- Queenstown Park Boutique Hotel is another mid-range hotel that gives you proximity to town, comfortable rooms and alpine views

 - Azur Lodge has private villas a short drive from Queenstown, with exceptional reviews for their staff and service.
 Each room has a spa bath with mountain views, and you’ll get breakfast delivered each morning.
 Sounds like a dream!